robwhitby/robwhitby.github.com/_posts/2010-01-13-early-version-of-dq-an-alternative-interface-for-mark-logics-cq-xquery-editor.md

 [DQ v0.2 now available][1]

 Here’s a very early version of a new interface to [CQ][2] that I’m slowly working on, imaginatively named [DQ][3].
-It aims to address a number of shortcomings in CQ, the web XQuery interface provided by [Mark Logic][4].
+It aims to address a number of shortcomings in CQ, the web XQuery interface provided by [MarkLogic][4].

 **Current features**
 Tabbed code editor (based on [EditArea][5]) with XQuery syntax highlighting, search and replace, and support of tab key